Safe Harbor Circles – Community-Powered Stability

 Community support changes outcomes.

-Research consistently shows that strong social support networks are among the most powerful predictors of housing stability — especially during critical life transitions.
-That is exactly what Safe Harbor Circles provides.
+Research consistently shows that strong social support networks are among the most powerful predictors of family stability — especially during critical life transitions.
+Safe Harbor Circles equips the partner organizations doing this work with training, research, and advocacy infrastructure.

-"Strong social support networks are one of the most powerful predictors of housing stability and long-term independence."
+"Strong social support networks are one of the most powerful predictors of family stability and long-term independence."

 — The Foundation of the Safe Harbor Circles Model